lammps/lammps/doc/src/Modify_requirements.rst

 experience.
 C++ constructs are acceptable when they help improve the readability and reliability of the code, e.g. when using the `std::string` class instead of manipulating pointers and calling the string functions of the C library.
-In addition a collection of convenient :doc:`utility functions and classes <Developer_utils>` for recurring tasks and a collection of
+In addition, a collection of convenient :doc:`utility functions and classes <Developer_utils>` for recurring tasks and a collection of
 :doc:`platform neutral functions <Developer_platform>` for improved